Modelling Global Trade with Optimal Transport: Methods

 As mentioned, the FAO dataset contains two values for each entry $T_{ij}$: one reported by the exporter, and one by the importer.
-Let $\mathbf{T}^\text{E}$ by the transport plan where all entries are those reported by the exporters, and $\mathbf{T}^\text{I}$ those where all are reported by the importers.
-The \emph{training data}---i.e., the data we use to train the function $u$---consists of only these two transport plans for each year: $\{\mathbf{T}^\text{E}(t), \mathbf{T}^\text{I}(t)\}$, giving a total training set size of $2 \times L$, where $L=23$ are the number of observation points.
+Let $\bm{T}^\text{E}$ be the transport plan where all entries are those reported by the exporters, and $\bm{T}^\text{I}$ those where all are reported by the importers.
+The \emph{training data}---i.e., the data we use to train the function $u$---consists of only these two transport plans for each year: $\{\bm{T}^\text{E}(t), \bm{T}^\text{I}(t)\}$, giving a total training set size of $2 \times L$, where $L=23$ are the number of observation points.
 A hyperparameter sweep showed that using a deep neural network with 5 layers, 60 nodes per layer, and hyperbolic tangent activation functions on all layers but the last, where we use a sigmoid, gives best results.
-Using a sigmoid activation function on the last layer ensures $0 \leq C_{ij} \leq 1$.
+Using a sigmoid activation function on the last layer ensures $0 \leq C_{ij} \leq 1 = C_{max}$.
 We use the Adam optimizer \cite{Kingma_2014} to train the neural network.
 We pool all FAO trade matrices to only contain those countries that account for 99\% of import and export volumes, subsuming all other countries in an `Other' category (thereby ensuring that no flow is lost).
-Missing entries in the training data are masked and do not contribute to the loss function.
+Entries for which neither the importer nor the exporter have reported a value are assumed to be zero, and we constrain the cost matrix to be maximal on these entries.
+Entries for which only the exporter or the importer have reported a value (but not the other) are presumed missing in the respective table, and are masked in the loss function.
+With this approach, on average about 20\% of entries are masked in the transport plan (see fig.~\ref{fig:SI:masking} in the SI).
+Entries for which all reported values are missing populate the zero-flow edge set $\mathcal{S}$.